vuldb/cyber_threat_intelligence/actors/Unknown/README.md

 The following _campaigns_ are known and can be associated with Unknown:

 * Accellion FTA Webshell
+* Asylum Ambuscade
 * Canadian Banks
 * Cryptocurrency Mining
 * CVE-2021-26855
 * CVE-2021-40539
 * CVE-2021-42237
-* CVE-2021-44228
 * ...

-There are 13 more campaign items available.
+There are 14 more campaign items available.
 Please use our online service to access the data.

 ## Countries